In this article we will be giving an overview of a Dispatch workflow with multiple Destinations.

 After these 2 forms are completed, all this information needs to go to the Finance department for invoicing.

-How do we automate this process without having multiple documents sent to one department and with various people signing off on completion and receiving the documents at the right time?
+How do you automate this process without having multiple documents sent to one department and with various people signing off on completion and receiving the documents at the right time?

 In this case you will have 3 forms on your dashboard.
 One always containing more information than the next.